 Cost – £600 per 10 week project.

 With a full cohort of students, this elective extension would be available to the students at a cost of £34 per head.
+Schools are welcome to pass this cost onto parents – in part or in full.
+This 10 week project would need to be administered by schools, even in schools where NMPAT offers a direct billing to parents scheme.

 For terms and conditions of supply, please see the main Service Level Agreements page.